 Men view opposite-sex friendships as less dramatic or competitive than with other men.
-In fact, most men lead people to believe their relationship with a particular woman is more than what it is.
-In other words, men tend to exaggerate how much a woman really likes him.
+Most men lead people to believe their relationship with a particular woman is more than what it is.
+In other words, men tend to exaggerate how much a woman likes him.

 Are you having second thoughts about the guy next door now?
 Yeah, he may like you a lot more than he leads you to believe.
-Women and men love differently and in addition, women believe how they feel is likely how the guy feels.
+Women and men love differently, and besides, women think how they feel is likely how the guy feels.

 It’s a little naive to think this way, but hey, it happens!
 Women don’t think with the same head as some men.
-When men want opposite-sex friendships, is it about the sex?
-If it’s not about the sex, then what is it all about?
+When men want opposite-sex friendships, is it about sex?
+If it’s not about sex, then what is it all about then?

-A married man is only human and humans give in to temptation from time to time.
-Even women like Halle Barry and Beyonce have had their moments with men and infidelity, so don’t feel invincible or that his cheating has anything to do with you.
+A married man is only human, and humans give in to temptation from time to time.
+Even women like Halle Berry and Beyonce have had their moments with men and infidelity, so don’t feel invincible or that his cheating has anything to do with you.

 Often a man’s cheating is purely unemotional and superficial, so don’t let it ruin the rest of your life.
 [In other words, make lemonade!]
-Not all men cheat though, so don’t judge one man entirely on the basis of a cheater.
+Not all men cheat, though, so don’t judge one man entirely based on a cheater.

-If you’re dating a man with too many female friends, and he refuses to introduce you to them, it can be a problem for the woman he’s dating or is married to.
+If you’re dating a man with too many female friends, and he refuses to introduce you to them, it can be a problem for the woman he’s dating or his spouse.
 And sometimes, that doesn’t mean a thing because some women are deceptive and will smile in your face and bathe in your tub while you’re at work.

 Married men and women friendships, according to the Bible

-If you believe in the Bible and its teachings, you should know it warns against opposite sex friendships, mainly because of temptations, women and men differences and man’s weaknesses.
+If you believe in the Bible and its teachings, you should know it warns against opposite-sex friendships, mainly because of temptations, women’s and men’s differences, and man’s weaknesses.
 When married men, having a close friend who is a woman, has problems within the marriage, he is likely to speak to her, the female friend, about it, thus, producing a bond between them.

 While most married men or women don’t purposely set out to have affairs, they happen.
-In other words, we know lightning will most likely strike a person swimming in the water, so if that person continues to swim in the water while it’s storming, can we say that person knows better and should not stay in the water?
-Sounds like common sense to me.
+In other words, we know lightning will most likely strike a person swimming in the water, so if that person continues to swim in the pool while it’s storming, can we say that person knows better and should not stay in the water?
+It sounds like common sense to me.
 Does it to you, too?
 Of course, it does!

 It’s easy to feel that we’re in love with someone else when we’re lacking something at home.
-It could be something as simple as conversation, attention or hugs.
-It’s always the little things or so, it starts out that way.
+It could be something as simple as conversation, attention, or hugs.
+It’s always the little things, or so, it starts that way.

 Married people should stick to being friends with married people or so says the experts.
 They say it lessens the risk of a partner cheating, but we all know the truth is, we will cheat if that’s what we want to do, whether we’re friends with a single person or a married person.

-In today’s world, you don’t know if your partner is cheating on you with Billie, Billy or both.
+In today’s world, you don’t know if your partner is cheating on you with Billie, Billy, or both.
 It’s a personal decision.
-However, if your partner doesn’t know about your friends of the opposite sex and you’re refusing to introduce them, there is a problem and you could be hiding something.
+However, if your partner doesn’t know about your friends of the opposite sex and you refuse to introduce them, there is a problem, and you could be hiding something.

 The best advice for married men is to think about the risk before you go cheating.
 Maybe you have a lot to lose if you get caught.
-Maybe it’s not worth risking half of your assets, respect and the kids, too.
+Perhaps it’s not worth risking half of your assets, respect, and the kids, too.